 We are back!
 Flügel Courses 2022

-Nobody can reliably predict how the pandemic will develop over the next few months, but – thinking positive! – it looks like we can offer two “Flügel-Courses” on carbonate microfacies again in March 2022.
+Nobody can reliably predict how the pandemic will develop over the next few months, but – thinking positive! – it looks like we can offer two “Flügel-Courses” on carbonate microfacies in September 2022.
 We are extremely pleased!
-The courses will take place from March 7th to 11th and from March 14th to 18th, 2022 in Erlangen (Germany).
+The courses will take place from September 5th to 9th and from September 12th to 16th, 2022 in Erlangen (Germany).
 In the next few weeks, the participants who were already registered in 2020/21 but could not take part will be contacted first.
 The waiting list is then worked through from above until both courses are fully booked.
 Since a total of three courses had to be cancelled, the list is unfortunately very long.
 Anyone who does not get a place will automatically remain on the waiting list for 2023.
 However, we are only allowed to admit participants who can prove that they have been vaccinated against Covid-19 or have recovered.
 We beg for your understanding.
 If you want to be included in the list please contact firstname.lastname@example.org.

 The Flügel Course is an internationally renowned course in carbonate microfacies which has been running in Erlangen since 1974.
 Demand has increased through time, and since 2015 the course has been running twice a year.
 It is organised by the Palaeontology department of the GeoZentrum Nordbayern (University of Erlangen-Nuremberg) and has been attended by over 1500 colleagues from both academia and industry.
 It covers a wide range of topics, and is in the form of short presentations and accompanying microscope exercises.
 Skills will be developed on both thin sections and loose sediments.
 Great emphasis is placed on recent research developments in carbonate systems (e.g., cold water carbonates, deepwater reefs, bioerosion, cold seep carbonates).
 The GeoZentrum Erlangen has a unique collection of carbonate samples from around the world.
 It is also possible to bring your own samples to discuss with specialists.